-These prominently placed light gray boxes pull information from the search results pages to answer the search query.
+These prominently placed sections pull information from the search results to answer the user’s search query.

-Before the answer box, users had to scan the search engine results page (SERP) for the most relevant source (and hope that page answered their search).
+Before the answer box, users had to scan the search engine results page (SERP) for the most relevant source, hoping that the page answered their search.

 Google’s answer box is a SERP feature that shows the most relevant answer to a search query above all results.

-Known as position 0 or featured snippet, the answer box sits above all organic and paid search results, making it the most prominent SERP real estate.
+Known as position 0 or featured snippet, the answer box sits above all organic search results.
+It once sat above paid results, too, but things have changed!

 These large boxes can show paragraphs, lists, tables and images depending on the type of search.

-Clicking from the answer box takes users to the exact section of the original page.
-Users see the highlighted portion of the text that answered the original query.
+Clicking through to a page from the answer box takes users to the exact section of the original web page.
+Users can see the highlighted portion of the text that answers the original query.

 How Does Google Select Answers?

-Multiple sites could have the same answer to a search query — so how does Google choose?
+Multiple sites could have the same answer to a search query — so how does Google choose a result to promote?

 How to Get a Google Answer Box

-After recreating our success and testing these theories, we compiled our tried-and-trued tips to snag Google answer boxes:
+After recreating our successes and testing these theories, we compiled these tried-and-true tips to snag Google answer boxes:

-Upload your keyword list to sites like Moz and SEMrush to find phrases that return a featured snippet and opportunities for your website.
+Upload your keyword list to sites like Moz and SEMrush to find phrases that return a featured snippet.
+These are the golden opportunities for your website.